StansAssets/Unity-Package-Sample/README.md

 * Automatic `CHANGELOG.md` generation.
 We are already feeling up the release notes, I don't see the reason why we have to do it again the `CHANGELOG.md` when we can simply have an automated commit before publishing to npm action.
 * Editor and Playmode tests.
 It's not a real CI until we have no tests running.
-* Docfx + GitHub pages documentation static website generation.
+* Docfx + GitHub Pages documentation static website generation.